stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 ## What did this do?

-You may notice that new lit_build/ directory--feel free to poke around.
-You can find our friendly helloWorld.js file copied to build/{build_id}/HelloWorld.lit_generated_proxy_Http/HelloWorld.helloWorld/index.js with a bunch of stuff copied around it.
-That stuff is the "host", which is a part of the lit "runtime".
+You may notice that new strat_build/ directory--feel free to poke around.
+You can find our friendly helloWorld.js file copied to build/{build_id}/HelloWorld.strat_generated_proxy_Http/HelloWorld.helloWorld/index.js with a bunch of stuff copied around it.
+That stuff is the "host", which is a part of the Strat "runtime".
 The host's job is to interface with whatever infrastructure your code is running on and move events to and from your code.

 The Http event source also created a web server using NodeJS's Http library, which is what you're visiting when you navigate to localhost:3000.
-You may notice that the top-level directory is some lit generated proxy.
+You may notice that the top-level directory is some Strat generated proxy.
 This is a proxy function created by Http to receive http events.
-More on events and how they work within Lit can be found [here](https://lit.build/User%20Guide/Writing%20Custom%20Sources).
+More on events and how they work within Strat can be found [here](https://lit.build/User%20Guide/Writing%20Custom%20Sources).

 ### All together:
   - Http created a web server running on port 3000
-  - Http created a proxy function that receives all requests from that web server and routes requests to Lit functions within the HelloWorld service
+  - Http created a proxy function that receives all requests from that web server and routes requests to Strat functions within the HelloWorld service
   - The host receives all get requests, invokes user code (helloWorld.js), and sends the responses back to the http proxy

 # AWS Hello World

-Now that you're acquainted with the basics of lit, lets do something more exciting--run this on real, production worthy infrastructure.
-Instead of creating build directories and copying around files when litc runs, it will provision Lambdas and APIGateway APIs.
+Now that you're acquainted with the basics of Strat, lets do something more exciting--run this on real, production worthy infrastructure.
+Instead of creating build directories and copying around files when stratc runs, it will provision Lambdas and APIGateway APIs.
 The only thing that changes for you, dear user, is a 5 line config file.

 1) If you don't already have an AWS account that you can fool around with, create one.
 Everything we're about to do falls well within AWS free tier limits.

-2) Create a file called litconfig.json and paste the following in:
+2) Create a file called stratconfig.json and paste the following in:

 ```json
 {